Local advocacy

 Even just turning up at events is a huge help — a show of support goes a long way! ♡︎

-SPEAKING at PUBLIC MEETINGS: A QUICK GUIDE
+SPEAKING AT PUBLIC MEETINGS: A QUICK GUIDE

 A member of the public speaks at a hearing on the Interstate 11.
 Photo: Frank Staub.